 Take a look inside Town House, our new landmark building, due to open in early 2020.

 The new building will offer everyone a warm welcome.
 This includes students, staff and alumni, as well as the local community and visitors from further afield.
 It will act as the University's front door, providing information and assistance, celebrating learning, showcasing achievements and supporting collaborations with industry and others.
 It will provide a range of spaces that will facilitate learning as a social process, as well as spaces for quiet study.

 We have appointed Grafton Architects to design the new building.
 They have a world-class reputation and the University panel that selected them unanimously agreed that their proposal would provide a building which would transform the learning experience.

 Grafton's design for Universita Luigi Bocconi, Milan, was named as World Building of the Year at the 2008 World Architecture Festival.
 In 2013 their University of Limerick Medical School was shortlisted for Britain's most prestigious architectural award, the RIBA Stirling Prize.
-They are currently working on Université Toulouse 1 Capitole in France, a £100million faculty building at the London School of Economics, and a new university of engineering - UTEC Lima, in Peru.
-The latter is among 30 buildings selected for visits by the RIBA awards committee under consideration for the inaugural 2016 RIBA International Prize.
-This project has also been nominated for the Design Museum's ninth annual awards and will form part of the opening programme of exhibitions when it opens in new premises in Kensington High Street in November 2016.
+They are currently working on Université Toulouse 1 Capitole in France, a £100million faculty building at the London School of Economics, and they worked on a new university of engineering - UTEC Lima, in Peru.
+The latter won the inaugural 2016 RIBA International Prize and was nominated for the Design Museum's ninth annual awards.
+It formed part of the opening programme of exhibitions when it opened in new premises in Kensington High Street in November 2016.
 They have also won a British Civic Trust award for sensitive construction in a conservation area.